 Telecommunication Revenues

 Telecommunication revenues are expected to begin in 2000 as TGS sells excess capacity on its digital radio telecommunication system.
 TGS initially built the system in 1998 and is currently only using 50% of its capacity for their own internal use.
 It has recently signed two contracts with telecommunications companies to lease excess capacity on its system and negotiations with a third are at a final stage.
-[Annual revenues from these three contracts are expected to be US$1.4 MM in 2000 and rapidly growing thereafter.][Explain]
+Annual revenues from these three contracts are expected to be US$1.4 MM in 2000 and rapidly growing thereafter.

 Subsequent to the completion of these negotiations, TGS is planning to double the capacity of its telecommunications network and to lease this additional capacity to third parties.